 A number of plants, shrubs and trees in New Zealand are poisonous to people.
 Many of them are common garden plants.

-Poisonous plants at your school are a hazard that you must manage to keep people at the school safe.
-These people include students, staff and anyone else using the school grounds.
+Poisonous plants at your school are a hazard that you must manage in order to keep safe students, staff and anyone else using the school grounds.

 Checking for poisonous plants